pujan-p/CLUE-MATH-SCHEDULING/README.md

 # SCHEDULING CLUE MATH TUTORS FOR AUTUMN QUARTERS
 Abstract.
-The Center for Learning and Undergraduate Enrichment (CLUE) is an academic support pro- gram at the University of Washington that provides drop-in tutoring for a wide range of subjects.
+The Center for Learning and Undergraduate Enrichment (CLUE) is an academic support program at the University of Washington that provides drop-in tutoring for a wide range of subjects.
 Historically, the demand for math tutoring has vastly exceeded that of other subjects, and recently, the program has struggled to meet this demand.
 This is particularly true for autumn quarter as students, refreshed from summer break, are especially energized and motivated to succeed.
 Unfortunately, the inability to meet this